MacLaSa: Multi-Aspect Controllable Text Generation via Efficient Sampling from Compact Latent Space: Introduction

-In this paper, we introduce a new technique for multi-aspect controllable text generation, dubbed MacLaSa, which estimates a compact latent space containing closely related representations of various attributes and performs effective sampling using a robust ODE-based sampler.
-To minimize the distance between distinct distribution centers, we initially employ a VAE encoder network to map attribute-related sentences into latent representations and penalize the distance between each pair of aspects' distribution centers.
-The acquired compact latent space aids in formulating joint latent-space EBMs and allows us to integrate arbitrary attribute discriminators based on our requirements.
-Subsequently, we utilize an efficient sampler based on ordinary differential equations~\cite{DBLP:conf/iclr/0011SKKEP21, DBLP:conf/nips/NieVA21} to draw latent samples possessing desired attributes from the distribution formed by multiple attribute classifiers.
-Ultimately, the selected latent vectors are input into a VAE decoder (such as GPT-2) to generate target text sequences.
-Our approach mitigates the mutual interference among various aspects by approximating a dense attribute space, while the low-dimensional nature of attribute space contributes to efficient sampling.
+In this paper, we introduce a new technique for multi-aspect controllable text generation, dubbed MacLaSa, which estimates a compact space containing latent representations of various attributes and performs effective sampling using a fast sampler based on ordinary differential equations (ODEs).
+To eliminate the domain discrepancies between different aspects, we initially employ a VAE encoder network to map attribute-related sentences into latent representations and penalize the distance between each pair of aspect distribution centers.
+The acquired compact latent space aids in formulating joint latent-space energy-based models (EBMs) and allows us to integrate arbitrary attribute discriminators to satisfy multi-aspect combinations.
+Subsequently, we utilize an efficient ODE-based sampler~\cite{DBLP:conf/iclr/0011SKKEP21, DBLP:conf/nips/NieVA21} to draw latent samples possessing desired attributes from the distribution formed by multiple attribute classifiers.
+Ultimately, the selected latent vectors are input into a VAE decoder to generate target text sequences.
+In short, our approach improves controllability and textual quality by estimating a compact latent space to mitigate mutual interference among various aspects, and the fast ODE-based sampler contributes to efficient sampling.

 We conduct experiments on the multi-aspect control task with two attributes from the sentiment aspect and four attributes from the topic aspect, with datasets IMDb movie reviews~\cite{maas-etal-2011-learning} and AGNews~\cite{zhang2015character}, respectively.
 Experimental results of both automatic and human evaluation demonstrate that our method achieves encouraging improvements in attribute relevance and text quality compared to previous strong baselines.
-Our work also exhibits significant advantages in inference speed over existing baselines.
+Our work also exhibits significant advantages in inference speed over existing baselines\footnote{Our code is available at \url{https://github.com/TrustedLLM/MacLaSa}}.